leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 ## My Account

+My Accounts is now having 2 sections &#39;My Information&#39; and &#39;My Documents&#39;.
-My Accounts section contains Account information and communication information of the supplier as well as general information of the buyer.
+My Information contains Account information and communication information of the supplier as well as general information of the buyer.

 <kbd><img alt="My Accounts" src="../../images/usermanual/my-accounts.png"></kbd>